-Increasing water levels expected due to changes in climate will be a major problem for coastal protection and might even alter the coasts at an enhanced speed.
+Increasing water levels expected due to changes in climate will be a major problem for coastal protection and the environmental protection of the coastal zone.
+Climate change adaptation costs are prospected to be especially high for coastal areas and river deltas.
+(Brown et al. 2018).
 Until now, precautionary measures have been insufficient to overcome the expected extreme floods without catastrophic damages.
 There are technical tools to manage coastal protection, such as geographical information systems (GIS) (Tiepolt, 2001).
 Nonetheless, climatic changes will interfere with the majority of uses of the ecosystem in the coastal zone.